deficollective/defiscan/src/content/protocols/spark.md

 Spark has a core dependency in the Sky Protocol, a stage 0 protocol.
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the Sky Governance.

 In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized off-chain signers to provide the bridging attestation.
-The off-chain signers in the CCTP are not disclosed and we have not found any furhter specifications on the architecture of the attestation network, emphasizing the centralization risk.
+The off-chain signers in the CCTP are not disclosed and we have not found any further specifications on the architecture of the attestation network, emphasizing the centralization risk.

-Currently, Chronicle oracles are used in SparkLend with no fallbacks for the all asset prices.
+Currently, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.
 However, a `KillSwitchOracle` contract is used to set critical prices per asset.
 Chronicle is a decentralized oracle protocol that computes a median price from multiple sources.
 The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
 The contracts are non-upgradeable.

 If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the Sky Governance.

 ## Exit Window

-Sky Governance proposals are delayed by delay of **18 hours**, set by the Sky Governance itself.
+Sky Governance proposals are delayed by **18 hours**, set by the Sky Governance itself.
 This delay also applies to all permissioned calls within Spark, except liquidity management and emergency actions.
-Liquidity management can be done without delay, but within strict limits set by the governance.
+Liquidity management can be done without delay but within strict limits set by the governance.
 The management by _Relayers_ may be paused by the _Freezer_ if it detects a malfunction or malicious actions.
-The _Freezer_ does not meet out security council requirements.
+The _Freezer_ does not meet our Security Council requirements.

 Emergency proposals are prepared for the Sky Governance to freeze all markets within SparkLend without any delay, which would prevent users from withdrawing their funds.
 Those actions could be executed without delay but still require a vote and a >50% majority.
-In addition to that, a _SparkLend Freezer_ multi-sig holds the same emergency power.
+In addition to that, a _SparkLend Freezer_ multi-sig holds the same emergency permissions with only 2 signatures requires out of 5 possible signers.

 Sky leverages a system of _continuous approval_, which means voters need to migrate their vote from the current proposal to a new proposal.
-The proposal with the most votes at any times is accepted and can be executed once its delay has passed.
+The proposal with the most votes at any time is accepted and can be executed once its delay has passed.

-If an oracle's killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets accross the protocol until the killswitch is reset by the Sky Governance.
+If an oracle's killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the Sky Governance.

 # Security Council

 The _Freezer_ multisig can freeze the movement of liquidity in the LML while the _SparkLend Freezer_ can freeze one or all markets in SparkLend.
-They do not meet our security council requirements and the signers are not publicly announced.
+They do not meet our Security Council requirements and the signers are not publicly announced.

 | Requirement                                             | Freezer | SparkLend Freezer |
 | ------------------------------------------------------- | ------- | ----------------- |